Sheringham Park: Location

 Sheringham Park is located 2 miles south west of the coastal town of Sheringham, 5 miles west of Cromer and 6 miles east of Holt.
 The main entrance is at the junction of the A148 Cromer to Holt road and the B1157 road to Upper Sheringham.
 The Norfolk Coast Path passes through the property.
 A car park, cafe and visitor centre are near the main entrance.
 Waymarked paths through the estate link the gardens and visitors centre to the coast, and to the Weybourne station on the North Norfolk Railway, a preserved steam railway.
 Pedestrian access to the park is from the village of Upper Sheringham, which is adjacent to the park.

 Visitor centre

 The visitor centre is located within Wood Farm Barn at the southern end of the park, the barn also houses an exhibition of the history and the wildlife of Sheringham Park.
 Together with a reception desk and information kiosk.
 From the reception there are hearing loops available.
 Wheelchairs and powered mobility vehicles available at no charge although it is necessary to take a small test before use.
 The refreshment kiosk is also at Wood Farm Barn.

-The exhibition area explores the life and work of the landscape architect Humphrey Repton and also of the Upcher family who owned the park.
-There are several examples of Humphrey Repton's red book of plans for the designs of the park.
+The exhibition area explores the life and work of the landscape architect Humphry Repton and also of the Upcher family who owned the park.
+There are several examples of Humphry Repton's red book of plans for the designs of the park.
 Part of the exhibition area has an area dedicated to the wildlife and nature of the park with identification games and interactive displays.